chrisidakwo/devdesign-DS-bootcamp-cohort-1/Week 7 -  Data Handling & Visualization/week-7-tasks.md

 #### Deliverables for this task

-1. Put your final work on the task in a Jupyter Notebook (`.ipynb`) containing your code and analysis (markdown explanations)
+1. Put your final work in a Jupyter Notebook (`.ipynb`) containing your code and analysis (markdown explanations)
 2. Two processed CSV files:
 - `epl_team_analysis_results.csv` containing the team data plus calculated metrics
 - `epl_player_analysis_results.csv` containing the player data plus calculated metrics
-3. A brief report [using Markdown] summarizing your key findings that would be useful for Nigerian sports broadcasters
+3. A brief report (using Markdown) summarizing your key findings that would be useful for Nigerian sports broadcasters

 ><i>You're not expected to complete all the tasks, however you're expected to give it your best attempt.
 If you do complete all the tasks, even better.</i>